d2l-ai/d2l-en/chapter_optimization/adagrad.md

 $$f(\mathbf{x}) = 0.1 x_1^2 + 2 x_2^2$$

-We are going to implement Adagrad using the same learning rate previously, i.e. $\eta = 0.4$.
+We are going to implement Adagrad using the same learning rate previously, i.e., $\eta = 0.4$.
 As we can see, the iterative trajectory of the independent variable is smoother.
 However, due to the cumulative effect of $\boldsymbol{s}_t$, the learning rate continuously decays, so the independent variable does not move as much during later stages of iteration.

 ```{.python .input  n=6}
 %matplotlib inline